Music: The Allman Brothers Band

 They/Their work feature the tropes:

-- The Band Minus the Face - After Duane died, there was some speculation that the band would break up or suffer, but they've continued on just as strong.
+- The Band Minus the Face: After Duane died in 1971, there was some speculation that the band would break up or suffer, but they continued on until 2014.

 - Greatest Hits Album

-- Repurposed Pop Song - "Jessica" is now the theme for Top Gear
+- Real Song Theme Tune: "Jessica" is now the theme for Top Gear

-- Warren Haynes took the Duane role in The Eighties.
+- Warren Haynes took the Duane role in The '80s.
 Slide guitar prodigy Derek Trucks (drummer Butch Trucks' nephew) replaced Warren, then Warren later on returned and replaced Betts!

 - Surprisingly Gentle Song: Gregg meant to save "Melissa" for his solo albums, considering it too light a song for the band before deciding to record it on Eat A Peach in tribute to Duane.
 It falls even more into this trope as the years go by, since the Derek Trucks/Warren Haynes lineup plays heavier than their predecessors.

 - Uncommon Time: The Epic Riff from "Whipping Post" is in 11/4.
 Gregg Allman wasn't actually thinking about the time signature when he wrote it, just whether it sounded cool.
 Duane had to explain to him what 11/4 was.

 - Vocal Tag Team: Gregg Allman is the main singer, but Dickey Betts and Warren Haynes have taken on lead duties for specific songs.